In this post

-For example, primary school teachers have skills that could transfer to careers in corporate training or journalism, so think outside the square.
+For example, secondary school teachers have skills that could be transferrable to careers in corporate training or journalism, so think outside the square.
 Once you know definitively what your skills are, and more importantly what skills you would like to develop, your ability to choose your next career move will become clearer.

 Ask people close to you for help

 While it’s vital you go through the process of asking questions about yourself, sometimes the answers are either difficult to figure out, or just plain wrong.
 It’s a bit like looking in the mirror and seeing someone completely different from how other people see you.